AritraDasIT/inheritance_oops/README.md

 # inheritance_oops

-Java, Inheritance is an important pillar of OOP(Object-Oriented Programming).
-It is the mechanism in Java by which one class is allowed to inherit the features(fields and methods) of another class.
-In Java, Inheritance means creating new classes based on existing ones.
-A class that inherits from another class can reuse the methods and fields of that class.
-In addition, you can add new fields and methods to your current class as well.
+ Inheritance is the concept in OOPs in which one class inherits the attributes and methods of another class.
+The class whose properties and methods are inherited is known as the Parent class.
+And the class that inherits the properties from the parent class is the Child class.